LuckyHyena/DnD/tomb_of_annihilation/player_notes/list_of_items_available_for_purchase_in_Port_Nyanzaru.md

 ![Kwayothé](images/Merchant_Prince_Kwayothé.jpg)

 kway-OH-thay is the Port Nyanzaru high priestess of Sune, deity of love and beauty.
 As high priestess she's responsible for managing both the temple of Sune in the merchants' ward as well as the public baths maintained in the market ward by the temple.

-As one of the seven merchant princes she controls the sale of **tej, wine, ale, fruit, oil, perfume, and insect repellant**, and her portion of the Port Nyanzaru economy is the largest in terms of the population it employs: Kwayothé has authority over most restaurants, taverns, grocers, ceremonies, celebrations, and many other parts of day-to-day life in the city.
+As a merchant prince, Kwayothé controls the sale of **tej, wine, ale, fruit, oil, perfume, and insect repellant**, and her portion of the Port Nyanzaru economy is the largest in terms of the population it employs: Kwayothé has authority over most restaurants, taverns, grocers, ceremonies, celebrations, and many other parts of day-to-day life in the city.
 Most of those who are thus employed don't directly work for Kwayothé, but she does maintain a significant formal organization to enforce her regulations and fees.
-Additionally, Kwayothé directly owns several of the largest companies involved in the production of the goods she controls.
+Additionally, Kwayothé directly owns several of the largest guilds involved in the production of the goods she controls.

 > **Tej** is Chult's alcohol of choice, an amber-colored fermented drink made from honey.